 Cardiac rehabilitation is a program where health professionals support you and your family or carers with your heart problems.

-Cardiac rehabilitation can help you recover and get back to normal activities.
-You’ll get personalised advice to help you:
+Cardiac rehabilitation can help you recover and get back to normal activities sooner.
+You'll get personalised advice to help you:

-You still need to see your doctor regularly.
+You still need to see your doctor regularly while you're doing cardiac rehabilitation.

 In cardiac rehabilitation sessions you can get support with: